Kiduzk/google-takeout-viewer/README.md

 # google-takeout-viewer

 A command-line tool to visualize your Google Takeout data.

-Browse your YouTube history, comments, and Google Keep notes in an interactive web interface.
+## What is google takeout?

+You can export your data from google services and products as a takeout zip file.
+This will contain youtube histories, notes, etc...

 ## Installation